 They aren’t necessarily the best option for children, either.
-Most children assume that they will pet and interact with their mouse, but this usually isn’t the case.
+Most children assume that they will interact with their mouse, but this usually isn’t the case.
 Mice can be pretty nippy when they are scared, and they can be hard to manage for small hands.

 However, they may be a suitable option for those looking for a pet to watch.

 When children start asking for pets, it isn’t uncommon for parents to look for a smaller (and cheaper) option.
 Most people know that cats and dogs take a decent amount of work, which children cannot do at this age.

 If you’re looking for a low-maintenance pet, you may decide that a mouse may be a good option.
 However, mice do require some care.
 Their cage needs to be cleaned regularly, and they have specific dietary needs.
 Plus, their cage and other equipment can add up quickly.

 Pet mice can be handled – after they are tamed.
 If they aren’t tamed when you get them, the parent will have to make an effort to tame them before the children can handle them.

 Every child is different.
 Some may be gentle enough for pet mice – but others won’t.

 Mice are an excellent option for kids that want to watch their pet but not necessarily handle it.
 A group of female mice can be a great option.
 Many children can contribute to their care at least somewhat.
 However, you should never assume that your child will contribute to a pet’s care extensively.